GuidoPenta/GuidoPenta/README.md

 <h1>Ciao 👋, I'm Guido</h1>
-Frens call me Zio Guido, I love 🤘 metal music and I dance to the beat of social connections the most.
+Frens call me Zio Guido, I love 🤘 metal music, I work in the IT industry as an italian Recruiter and I dance to the blast beats of social connections the most.
 Reach out if you feel like connecting!